shreeyasharma1804/notes/Programming/Python.md

 ## Async Programming

-- async: Convert the function to a coroutine
+- async: Convert the function to a coroutine, i.e it becomes schedulable on the event loop
 - await: Yield the control back to the event loop

 ```python